What will be your strategy to comfort your employees' stress and anxiety on and after such a tough time period?

 5. Routine Check-in Conversations

 One of the most practical ways that leaders can support employees impacted by Covid-19 is to conduct one-on-one routine semi-structured check-in conversations.
-In simple words, regularly asking them how they are or what they need.
+In simple words, regularly ask them how they are or what they need.
 It reduces stress and people get the chance to open up themselves.
 Leaders also get a brief idea as suggestions and solutions come from the conversion process.

 You can make a small set of questions to share during check-ins.
 Simple questions like-